 MACDIARMID, Hugh (1892-1978)

 Hugh MacDiarmid was the pseudonym of Christopher Murray Grieve, a pre-eminent Scottish poet, and the leading proponent of the interwar ‘Scottish Literary Renaissance’.
 He is best known for A Drunk Man Looks at the Thistle (1926), his extended interior monologue in Scots.
 MacDiarmid was also an editor, critic, and essayist.
 Rejecting what he saw as the stagnancy of Scottish writing under the ascendency of English literature, he promoted a revived Scots poetry that would reconnect with contemporary movements in Europe.
 The slogan for the Scottish Chapbook, which MacDiarmid edited, was ‘Not traditions – Precedents!’
 In early works such as Sangschaw (1925) and Pennywheep (1926) MacDiarmid used a hybrid register of literary Scots to explore metaphysical themes often through cosmic imagery.
 He was a committed Scottish nationalist and a communist, and in later collections such as Second Hymn to Lenin (1932) and Stony Limits (1934) his Scots became more colloquial, and his socialism more overt and didactic.
 MacDiarmid’s later poetry is less accessible.
 Works such as In Memoriam James Joyce (1955) are dense with intertextual discourse and detailed expositions of the scientific and political materialism that MacDiarmid espoused in this period.
-MacDiarmid / Grieve died in Edinburgh in 1978.
+MacDiarmid died in Edinburgh in 1978.

 Grieve was born in the Scottish border town of Langholm.
 The landscapes and history of the borders where he was raised permeate many of his poems.
-As a young man, he was introduced to A. R. Orage’s periodical The New Age in which he discovered Pound’s verse experiments, Nietzsche’s philosophy, and Dostoyevsky’s prose.
+As a young man, he was introduced to A. R. Orage’s periodical The New Age in which he discovered Ezra Pound’s verse experiments, Friedrich Nietzsche’s philosophy, and Fyodor Dostoyevsky’s prose.
 Having worked as a journalist across Scotland and in Wales, his career as a poet began in earnest in Montrose.
-From here he edited the poetry review Northern Numbers and the magazine Scottish Chapbook, in which, in 1922, he assumed his moniker.
+From here he edited the poetry review Northern Numbers and the magazine Scottish Chapbook, in which, in 1922, he assumed his pseudonym.
 Throughout the 1920s MacDiarmid set out his vision for a ‘Scottish Literary Renaissance’.
 The early Scots lyrics of Sangschaw and Pennywheep demonstrated how experimentation with the vernacular, and with a Scots lexicon dredged from dictionaries, could escape from the limitations of a parochial literature and connect with modernist currents of philosophical investigation.

 A Drunk Man Looks at the Thistle is an extension of these early experiments.
-Through the wandering thoughts of the eponymous drunk man MacDiarmid meditated on a series of symbols, including the thistle and the moon, and explored the relationship between the personal and the universal.
+Through the wandering thoughts of the eponymous drunk man MacDiarmid meditates on a series of symbols, including the thistle and the moon, and explores the relationship between the personal and the universal.
 MacDiarmid’s rapid shifts in mood and register saw a diagnosis of Scotland’s cultural and political malaise tangled up in epistemological and metaphysical investigation.
-With a narrative frame evocative of Burns’s ‘Tam O’Shanter’, MacDiarmid drew from writers as disparate as Eliot, Blok, Dostoyevsky, and Dante in his search for the place of the human spirit even in light of the vastness of existence.
-MacDiarmid conceptualised what he called the ‘caledonian antisyzygy’, which referred to the complex of contradictions in the Scottish psyche, and it is this phenomenon that is explored in his most celebrated poem.
+With a narrative frame evocative of Burns’s ‘Tam O’Shanter’, MacDiarmid drew from writers as disparate as Eliot, Alexander Blok, Dostoyevsky, and Dante Alighieri in his search for the place of the human spirit even in light of the vastness of existence.